PernilleJacobsen/projekter/README_Period3.md

 3 - Explain how databases like MongoDB and redis would be classified in the NoSQL world

-MongDB er document oriented and Aggregate oriented database
+MongoDB er document oriented and Aggregate oriented database. data are stored in documents.
+Each document can but don´t have to contain the same fields.
+There are no types in the document

-Redis is a key value store and a in memory data structure server
+Redis is a key value store and a in memory data structure server.
+Kind of like a hash-table....data are stored with a key and a value in pairs

-4 - Explain reasons to add a layer like Mongoose, on top on of a schema-less database like MongoDB Mongoose adds an object modeling packaage to Node.js like ORM(object relational mapping) for relational databases CRUD operationer gets easier to handle
+4 - Explain reasons to add a layer like Mongoose, on top on of a schema-less database like MongoDB

+Mongoose adds an object modeling packaage to Node.js like ORM(object relational mapping) for relational databases CRUD operationer gets easier to handle